 Led by Jennifer Symonds, UCD, & Ricardo Böheim, Technical Univeristy of Munich.

-Led by Andrea Maynard, UCD in collaboration with Jennifer Symonds, UCD, Bob Ilback, Reach Evaluation, and Young Social Innovators.
+Led by Andrea Maynard, UCD in collaboration with Jennifer Symonds, UCD.
+Funded by the Irish Research Council in partnership with Young Social Innovators.

 Bullying in School Contexts in Ireland